arnaudgastelblum/lazysnail_web/docs/Power-BI/2019-10-17-pit-point-in-time.md

 It is exciting for our users to navigate through the data by applying a time filter (CFR Slicer Date) **How**: By creating a DAX measure. (#PIT Shoes)

-The following example shows dynamically Pauline's shoes.
+The following example shows dynamically Pauline's shoes over the time.
 ![PIT demo](../../assets/2019/PIT/PIT_Demo.webp)